By Ken Reindel May 2020

 Bottom line, another example of the many, many budget import converter products that misrepresent performance and use counterfeit certifications so they can employ substandard components and sell at unbelievably bargain prices.
 Their claims mislead you to believe that the products will work and remain safe.

 Buyer beware.
 Budget import converter manufacturers play the odds.
-They know that many folks will buy based on price alone, and may not need the full power that the product claims.
+They know that many folks will buy based on price alone, and may not always need the full power that the product claims.
 They expect a few will burn up, blow fuses, and fail.
 But what harm can come?
 There will be some returns, but who can resist that price.
 Is this the kind of supplier and equipment you want powering your critical application?
+Or risking your safety?

 That said, if you are dead set on buying one of these import voltage converter transformers, then buy one that is rated for 4 times the power you need, or more (and always round up).
 But then, you’ll find that pricing is pretty close to what it costs for a reputable voltage converter.
 Just beware that the budget import is likely to carry questionable safety certifications, if any, and will probably operate improperly and even smoke if operated at or near its limits.

 If you need a voltage converter for a particular application, contact us.
 We’ll guide you to reputable manufacturers such as Hammond Manufacturing, who design and produce voltage converter transformers which are properly safety certified and designed to run reliably for the long haul.
 These products WILL reliably operate your critical household, medical, or industrial applications.

 But always remember–voltage converter transformers are quite limited in what they can do, even the best of them.
-They will ONLY convert voltage and they don’t help improve the quality of the mains.
+They will ONLY convert voltage and they don’t help improve the quality of the mains power.
 They simply cannot provide clean power.
 If you need voltage and frequency conversion, or if you need clean power anywhere in the world, KCC Scientific voltage and frequency converters are your best choice.